shaimole/SAACO3/access/IAM.md

 ## Roles
 - intended to be used by AWS Services
 - can be used to access cross account ressources
+## Permission Boundary
+- maximum permission employyess can grant to other entities
+- uses managed policies
+- is attached to prinzipal

 ## Policies
 - Handles Permissions